 Accidents happen.
 A reputable painting company or team will be insured and licensed.
 As workers’ compensation and liability insurance are an added expense, providing coverage is a sign that the contractor cares about its team and reputation.
 Inquire about licensing and membership to reputable organizations like the National Association of the Remodeling Industry (NARI).

-The best way to evaluate a proposal or contract is by level of detail and presentation.
+When hiring a professional painter, the best way to evaluate a proposal or contract is by level of detail and presentation.
 Check that the contract specifies surface preparation steps, paint type by brand name, application areas, and total amount due upon completion.
-We gathered a couple additional resources to aid in your selection.

 Remember, properties constructed prior to 1978 may have traces of lead paint.
 As such, it’s important to mention the age of your home or business.
 If the contracted team begins working without proper attire, it is probable that they are mishandling the contaminated chips.
 Your family, friends, employees, and customers deserve a lead-free environment.